SnowyField1906/resume-classification-bert/README.md

 The training process took around **2 hrs 30 mins** to complete on _MacBook Pro 2021 M1 Pro 16GB_.

-To skip this time-consuming process, you can download the trained model we uploaded on _Google Drive_. [drive.google.com/file/d/1r93iNQdgTqOlgDOm37oNESkX9PoXr_Ln](https://drive.google.com/file/d/1r93iNQdgTqOlgDOm37oNESkX9PoXr_Ln) and put it in the `model/assets` folder.
+To skip this time-consuming process, you can download the trained model we uploaded on _Google Drive (775M)_. [drive.google.com/file/d/1r93iNQdgTqOlgDOm37oNESkX9PoXr_Ln](https://drive.google.com/file/d/1r93iNQdgTqOlgDOm37oNESkX9PoXr_Ln) and put it in the `model/assets` folder.

 ## Usage